aerwin-sgcs/HelpMeLearn/HANDOVER.md

 - Highlight box and a quote

 ### 2. Learning Ceilings (`ceilings`)
-- What a learning ceiling is, why we hit them (4 cards)
+- **Intro paragraphs at the top of the page** (added 2026-06) explaining what a ceiling is, how it happens at different ages (Year 8, Year 10, gap-year examples), and why breaking through matters
+- Ceiling visual box and "Why we hit ceilings" — 6 cards (includes Cognitive Overload and Lack of Deliberate Practice)
 - **5-step "smash through a ceiling" guide** (Identify, Switch strategy, Embrace struggle, Rest, Get a different perspective)
-- **12 additional ceiling-smashing strategy cards** (numbered 1–12):
+- **12 additional ceiling-smashing strategy cards** (numbered 1–12)
-  1. Learn the Opposite Way
-  2. Teach an Imaginary Student
-  3. Increase the Difficulty by 10%
-  4. Switch Representation
-  5. Hunt for Mistakes
-  6. Connect It to Something Else
-  7. Set a Constraint
-  8. Ask Better Questions
-  9. Deliberately Practise Your Weakest Skill
-  10. Reflect Like a Scientist
-  11. Create a Productive Struggle
-  12. Change Your Learning Environment
-- **Bonus Challenge: The Learning Ceiling Ladder** — dark navy panel with an inline SVG ladder illustration.
-5 rungs: Notice → Experiment → Struggle → Reflect → Repeat.
-Closing note about changing approach rather than doing the same thing longer.
+- **Bonus Challenge: The Learning Ceiling Ladder** — dark navy panel with inline SVG ladder illustration
 - Key Mindset Shift yellow callout

 ### 3. Ways to Learn (`learn`)
-- 20 method cards in a grid (see full list below)
+- **Categorised into 4 sections with scrolling nav buttons at the top:**
+  - ⚡ **Active Learning** — One-Minute Summary, Retrieval Brain Dump, Draw It, Sketch Notes, Question Storming, Rank and Justify, Teach Someone Else, The Feynman Technique
+  - 🧠 **Brain Science** — Flashcard Recall, The Story Method, Create Analogies, Dual Coding, Make Predictions, Memory Palaces
+  - 💾 **Memory** — Colour Coding, Mind Mapping, Compare and Contrast Tables, Create Acronyms and Mnemonics
+  - 🎨 **Creativity** — Set It to Music, Use Gestures and Movement, Remix the Learning, Become the Concept
+- Each section has a styled header: coloured icon box + uppercase category label + heading + description paragraph
+- `scroll-margin-top: 90px` on each section anchor to clear the fixed nav
-- The Learning Pyramid highlight box
-- Benjamin Franklin quote
+- The Learning Pyramid highlight box and Benjamin Franklin quote at the bottom

 ### 4. Ways to Study (`study`)
+- **Categorised into 6 sections with scrolling nav buttons at the top:**
-- Original 4 strategies: Pomodoro, Interleaving, Spaced Repetition, Practice Testing
+  - 🔑 **Secret Weapons** — The Pomodoro Technique, Interleaving, Spaced Repetition, Practice Testing, Elaboration, Dual Coding
-- Study space tips (3 cards)
-- Before-you-start ritual yellow box
-- 3-step session guide
+  - 🏠 **Your Study Space** — Phone Away, The Music Question, Change Your Location + Before-You-Start Ritual yellow box + 3-step session guide
-- **Physical & Movement** section (10 methods)
+  - 🤸 **Physical & Movement** — 10 movement-based methods
-- **Creative & Visual** section (6 methods)
+  - 🎨 **Creative & Visual** — 6 methods
-- **Social & Interactive** section (4 methods)
+  - 👥 **Social & Interactive** — 4 methods
-- **Unusual Methods** grid (10 ideas)
-- Closing note: "Strongest combination is retrieval practice + movement + teaching someone else"
+  - 💡 **Outside the Box** — 10 unusual methods in unusual-grid layout
+- "The Strongest Combination" yellow box at the bottom
+- Note: section was previously called "Study Strategies" — renamed to "Secret Weapons" as "strategies" is too complex for Grade 6

-### 5. Practical Ideas (`practical`)
+### 5. Let's Begin (`practical`)
 - Interactive tick-off checklist (7 items) — labelled "Start Here: Your Challenges"
 - 6 quick-win cards
 - Highlight box reminder to pick one strategy and stick with it

-### 6. My Reflection (`reflection`)
-- **Summary strip** — live counts of ticked / crossed / yet to try
-- **Two range sliders** (1 = Non-Learner → 6 = Agile Learner):
-  - "Where I am now" and "Where I want to be"
-  - Dynamic gap message links to Learnership page
-  - Slider state saved to `localStorage`
-- **Methods tracker** — all 53 methods listed across 6 categories, each with ✓ and ✗ buttons
-  - State persists in `localStorage` (key format: `method_<id>`)
-  - Reset button with confirmation prompt

-### 7. Learnership (`learnership`)
+### 6. Learnership (`learnership`)
 - **James Anderson's** "Learnership: The Skill of Learning" framework
 - Credit and link: www.jamesanderson.com.au/learnership
 - Recreated pill-row table: 6 learner types × 5 dimensions
 - Every cell and row label is a **clickable button** opening a modal
 - 6 explanation cards below the table (one per learner type)
 - Key insight callout

+### 7. My Reflection (`reflection`)
+- **Summary strip** — live counts of ticked / crossed / yet to try
+- **Two range sliders** (1 = Non-Learner → 6 = Agile Learner)
+- **Methods tracker** — all 56 methods listed across 6 categories, each with ✓ and ✗ buttons
+  - State persists in `localStorage` (key format: `method_<id>`)
+  - Reset button with confirmation prompt

 ---